Padilha1/Padilha1/README.md

-- 👋 Hi, I’m @Padilha1
+- 👋 Hi, I’m @Padilha
-- 👀 I’m interested in WebDesign, Anime, manga, sports and E-sports
+- 👀 I’m interested in WebDesign, Neuroscience, Virtual Reality, Creation of Art.
+- 🎨 Hobbies: Anime, manga, sports and E-sports
-- 🌱 I’m currently learning web development ( html, css, javascript, SQL)
+- 🌱 **I have some skills with Frontend Web Development.
+- 💻 **I have some knowledge with C/C++, Java, Php, SQL.
+- 🐍 ***Starting to learn Python.*
-- 💞️ I’m looking to collaborate on ( I have the faintest idea right now )
+- 💞️ I’m looking to collaborate on NeuroScience projects for Virtual Reality.
+Example like the game of Sword Art Online.
 - 📫 How to reach me: padilha.matheus@hotmail.com

 <!---